Today’s question comes from Maggie. She asks:

 Earning is half the battle; saving is the other half.
 I lived in a cramped studio apartment.
 My $400 car was so rusty that puddles would splash into my lap as I drove.
 I whittled my living expenses down to $1,000 per month, including rent.
 I saved the rest.

-#3: How Did You Save Money While You Were Traveling (e.g. couch surfing or hostels)?
+#3: How Did You Save Money While Traveling?

-Couchsurfing.org – a not-for-profit website that lets you sleep on stranger’s couches around the world, and in return asks you to host other travelers on your own couch back home – is a fantastic tool in some cities and is hopeless in others.
+Couchsurfing.org – a not-for-profit website that lets you sleep on stranger’s couches around the world – is a fantastic tool in some cities and hopeless in others.

-In the “offline” world (the “real world”), I met a surprising number of people who would invite us into their home for the night.
-It’s amazing how many friendships you make by simply striking up a conversation in a park or at the beach.
+In the “offline” world (the “real world”), plenty of locals invited me into their home for the night.
+It’s amazing how many friendships you make just by striking up a conversation in a park or at the beach.

 And these aren’t just young backpacker types who are eager to host.
-As we were using a free grill at an Australian park, we met a man in his 70’s (with a gorgeous wife in her 50’s!) who invited us to stay at his home in northern Tasmania so that we could watch his town’s annual penny-farthing competition.
+As I was using a free grill at an Australian park, I met a man in his 70’s (with a gorgeous wife in her 50’s!) who invited me to stay at his home in northern Tasmania so that I could watch his town’s annual penny-farthing competition.

 (A penny farthing is one of those bicycles with a huge front wheel and a tiny back wheel.
 Apparently there’s a small town in Tasmania that dedicates an entire weekend to competitive penny farthing races.)

-I had never heard of a penny farthing before I met him, but he was such a charismatic old gentleman that I couldn’t resist.
-How can you say no to a guy in plaid suspenders and a bow-tie?
-We ended up spending a week with him and his wife, we didn’t spend a penny (no pun intended!) on accommodation that entire time, and we created a fantastic new friendship.
+I had never heard of a penny farthing before I met him, but how can you say no to a guy in plaid suspenders and a bow-tie?
+I spent a week with him and his wife, didn’t spend a penny (no pun intended!) that entire time, and created fantastic new friendships with his entire family.

 Of course, staying with people – either through formal venues like Couchsurfing or through informal venues like meeting 70-year-olds in a city park – only accounts for about 20 percent of my total accommodation.
 The rest of the time, I’d stay in hostels (in Europe or South America) or in guesthouses (in Asia).